Han1-Chri5/alx-system_engineering-devops/0x02-shell_redirections/README.md

-2-Shelll script that displays content of a file 3-Shell script that displays content of two different files 4-Shell script that displays the last 10 lines of a file
+2-Shelll script that displays content of a file 3-Shell script that displays content of two different files 4-Shell script that displays the last 10 lines of a file 5-Shell script that displays the first 10 lines of a file